1F24DCA/ovpnsh/README.md

 &nbsp;- you should change "SERVER_IP" to your Public IP of your server
 5. type "./ovpnsh/build.sh", and you can install OpenVPN server
 &nbsp;- when console require to type "yes", type "yes" and press enter.
-&nbsp;- when console require to type with default value (it displays [Default Value]) is required, press enter to use default value.
+&nbsp;- when console require to type with default value (it displays [Default Value]), you can press enter to use default value.
 6. bring <CLIENT_NAME>.ovpn from home directory to your device(Windows, Android, etc)
 7. install OpenVPN client on your device, and use it with ovpn file